dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-cns-for-apps.md

 You are looking at the PostgreSQL internal data file structure from the perspective of the GlusterFS server side.
 Evidence that the database uses CNS.

 Clients, like the OpenShift nodes and their application pods talk to this storage with the GlusterFS protocol as it were an ordinary GlusterFS deployment.
-When a pod starts that mounts storage from a PV backed by CNS the GlusterFS mount plugin in OpenShift will mount the GlusterFS volume on the right App Node and then *bind-mount* this directory to the right pod.
+When a pod starts that mounts storage from a `PV` backed by CNS the GlusterFS mount plugin in OpenShift will mount the GlusterFS volume on the right OpenShift node and then *bind-mount* this directory to the right pod's file namespace.
 This happens transparently to the application and looks like a normal local filesystem inside the pod as you just saw.
-Let's have a look:
+Let's have a look from the container host perspective:

-&#8680; First log back in as `operator` into the `my-test-project` namespace

-    oc login -u operator -n my-test-project

-&#8680; Get the name and the host IP of the postgres pod with this shell shortcut into an environment variable:
+&#8680; Get the name and the host IP of the postgres pod with this shell shortcut into environment variables for easy copy&paste later:

 ~~~~
-POSTGRES_POD=$(oc get pods -l name=postgresql -o jsonpath="{.items[0].metadata.name}")
+POSTGRES_POD=$(oc get pods -l name=postgresql -n my-test-project -o jsonpath="{.items[0].metadata.name}")
-POSTGRES_HOST_IP=$(oc get pod/$POSTGRES_POD -o jsonpath="{.status.hostIP}")
+POSTGRES_HOST_IP=$(oc get pod/$POSTGRES_POD -n my-test-project -o jsonpath="{.status.hostIP}")
 echo $POSTGRES_POD
 echo $POSTGRES_HOST_IP
 ~~~~